-- a A matter personal to a member of staff that is being considered by a meeting of staffing sub-committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the staffing sub-committee or, if he/she/they is not available, the vice-chair (if there is one) of the staffing sub-committee of absence occasioned by illness or other reason and that person shall report such absence to the staffing sub-committee at its next meeting. - c The chair of the staffing sub-committee or in his/her/their absence, the vicechair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the staffing subcommittee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the staffing sub-committee or in his/her/their absence, the vice-chair of the staffing sub-committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing sub-committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chair or vice-chair of the staffing sub-committee, this shall be communicated to another member of the staffing sub-committee, which shall be reported back and progressed by resolution of the staffing sub-committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Finance and HR Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Finance and HR Committee or, if he/she/they is not available, the vice-chair (if there is one) of the Finance and HR Committee of absence occasioned by illness or other reason and that person shall report such absence to the Finance and HR Committee at its next meeting. - The chair of the Finance and HR Committee or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance and HR Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Finance and HR Committee or in his/her/their absence, the vice-chair of the in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Finance and HR Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chair or vice-chair of the Finance and HR Committee, this shall be communicated to another member of the Finance and HR Committee, which shall be reported back and progressed by resolution of the Finance and HR Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

+g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).